ShaunCurtis/CEC.FormControls/ReadMe.md

 The CEC.FormControls library provides a set of enhanced input controls based on the Blazor standard form controls.

-The standard form controls based on InputBase<$T>$ don’t track changes against an existing record such as a model class.
+The standard form controls based on InputBase\<T\> don’t track changes against an existing record such as a model class.
 Every time you change a value, the controls compare the entered value against the control value, and update the modified state on the EditContext.
 Great, but what happens when you edit a value twice.
 The control only knows what the last entered value, it’s lost track of the original value.
 Change the value back to its original and the EditContext still